0x4248/notebook/source/content/01 Areas/Computer Science/1 Components of a computer/2 Processor Components/Registers.md

 # Registers

 ***
 Registers are small memory cells that are very fast.
 They are used to temporarily store data that is being used by [[The Central Processing Unit|CPU]].
-Registers are faster than RAM.